rodneyshupe/Cookbook/Recipes/SoupsAndStews/AsianStyleDumplingSoup.rst

 ----------

 1. Cook bacon in large saucepan over medium heat until crisp, 6 to 8 minutes.
-Using slotted spoon, transfer bacon to paper towel–lined plate.
+Using slotted spoon, transfer bacon to paper towel-lined plate.
 Pour off all but 2 tablespoons fat from pan and return pan to medium heat.
 Add scallion whites, ginger, and pepper flakes and cook until scallion whites have softened, about 2 minutes.
 Add mushrooms